*Last updated March 15th, 2018

 SEA

 The direct link to Hokkaido has been discontinued for quite some time, so you will have to travel to the Port of Oarai which is at least 2.5 hours from central Tokyo.
-From there, MOL Ferry operates two services a day that will take a grand total of 19 hours to the Port of Tomakomai.
-From there, it is roughly an hour to Sapporo, the biggest town.
-With plane tickets that are available from 3,000 yen, choosing to travel via the sea is no longer a cost-saving solution.
+From there, MOL Sunflower operates two services a day that will take a grand total of 19 hours to the Port of Tomakomai.
+From there, it is roughly an hour to Sapporo by connecting bus service.
+With plane tickets that are available from 5,000 yen, choosing to travel via the sea is no longer a cost-saving solution.